atomisthq/docs/docs/developer/custom-events.md

 ingestCustomSampleEvent, deleteCustomSampleEvent, and deleteCustomSampleEventById.

 You can utilize the graphClient in the SDM to execute these mutations.
 The graphClient is accessible from within command handlers and event handlers.
-To demonstrate this functionality, we’ll be defining a new command handler that will create a SampleEvent via mutation the same way our curl command did previously.
+To demonstrate this functionality, we’ll define a new command handler that will create a SampleEvent via mutation the same way our curl command did previously.

 Before we can successfully send data to the GraphQL server for this mutation, we do have to supply our SDM itself a